LeRoy McVey Bickett

 George Hutton Anderson was born May 29, 1876, in the Village of Morrow, Salem Twp., Warren Co., OH.
 Jonah Anderson was a Wool Dealer in the Village of Morrow, Salem Twp., Warren Co., OH, in 1880.

-Gertrude Pearl Patricia Baker was born February 10, 1880, in the Village of Yellow Springs, Miami Twp., Greene Co., OH.
-She was named after the three daughters of William Means, Gertrude, Pearl and Patricia, who Gertrude's mother has a housekeeper in Yellow Springs, OH.
+Gertrude Pearl Patricia "Gertie" Baker was born February 10, 1880, in the Village of Yellow Springs, Miami Twp., Greene Co., OH.
+She was named after the three daughters, Gertrude, Pearl and Patricia, of William Means, who Gertrude's mother was a housekeeper for in Yellow Springs, Greene Co., OH.

-The 1880 U. S. Census taken on June 28, 1880, shows William P. Baker (age 40) born in Ohio to Pennsylvania and Ohio-born parents is a House Painter living in the Village of Yellow Springs, Miami Twp., Greene Co., OH.
-Living with him is Helen M. Baker (age 34) born in Silesia to Silesia-born parents.
-Living with them are Baker children, all born in Ohio to Ohio and Silesia-born parents: Albert M. Baker (age 2); and Gertrude P. Baker (age 4/12).
-Also living there is William's brother-in-law, Charles Gerhardt (age 15) born in Ohio to Silesia-born parents.
+The 1880 U. S. Census taken on June 28, 1880, shows William P. Baker (age 40) born in Ohio to Pennsylvania and Ohio-born parents, is a married House Painter, and is living in the Village of Yellow Springs, Miami Twp., Greene Co., OH.
+Living with him is Helen M. Baker (age 34) born in Silesia to Silesia-born parents, who is Keeping House; his son, Albert M. Baker (age 2) born in Ohio to Ohio and Silesia-born parents; his daughter, Gertrude P. Baker (age 4/12) born in Ohio to Ohio and Silesia-born parents; and his brother-in-law, Charles Gerhardt (age 15) born in Ohio to Silesia-born parents.

-The 1880 U. S. Census taken on June 9, 1880, shows George Bickett (age 28) born in Ohio to Ohio-born parents is a Plumber living on Hinling Street, 3rd Ward, City of Xenia, Xenia Twp., Greene Co., OH.
-Living with him is his wife Elizabeth Bickett (age 27) born in Ohio to Ohio-born parents.
-Also living at home are their children born in Ohio: Arnold Bickett (age 4); and Maud Bickett (age 2).
-Also living there was a boarder, William Simons (age 25) who was a Coal Merchant.
+The 1880 U. S. Census taken on June 9, 1880, shows George Bickett (age 28) born in Ohio to Ohio-born parents, is a married Plumber, and is living on Hivling Street, 3rd Ward, City of Xenia, Xenia Twp., Greene Co., OH.
+Living with him are: his wife, Elizabeth Bickett (age 27) born in Ohio to Ohio-born parents, who is Keeping House; his son, Arnold Bickett (age 4) born in Ohio to Ohio-born parents; his daughter, Maud Bickett (age 2) born in Ohio to Ohio-born parents; and an unmarried Boarder, William Simons (age 25), born in Ohio to Ohio-born parents, a Coal Merchant.
 Leigh Larson note: William Simons is the brother of Ruth Elizabeth (Simons) Bickett.

 The Xenia Gazette, Xenia, Greene Co., OH, Tuesday, May 4, 1897

-The Anderson-Baker marriage was quickly annulled, and Gertrude assumed her maiden name.
+The Anderson-Baker marriage was quickly annulled, which legally means that the marriage never took place, and Gertrude Pearl Patricia "Gertie" Baker resumed using her maiden name of Baker.

-The 1900 U. S. Census taken on June 14, 1900, shows George M. Bickett (age 48) born September 1851 in Ohio to Ohio-born parents is a Plumber married for 24 years and is living in his own home in Xenia, Xenia Twp., Greene Co., OH.
-Living with him is his wife, Ruth E. Bickett (age 47) born in Ohio to New York-born parents, with 5 of her 6 children still alive.
-Also living at home are his children, all unmarried and born in Ohio to Ohio-born parents: Arnold R. Bickett (age 23) born August 1876, not employed and can not read or write; Maud F. Bickett (age 22) born February 1878 and not employed; Leroy Mc Bickett (age 18) born May 1882 and is a Blacksmith; Manley E. Bickett (age 14) born September 1885; and Dora A. Bickett (age 11) born August 1888.
+The 1900 U. S. Census taken on June 14, 1900, shows George M. Bickett (age 48) born September, 1851, in Ohio to Ohio-born parents, is a married Plumber, and who owns his house with a mortgage, and is living at 240 Chestnut Street, 7th Ward, City of Xenia, Xenia Twp., Greene Co., OH.
+Living with him are: his wife of 24 years, Ruth E. Bickett (age 47) born September, 1852, in Ohio to New York-born parents, and with 5 of the 6 children born to her still alive; his unmarried son, Arnold R. Bickett (age 23) born August, 1876, in Ohio to Ohio-born parents, who is not employed and cannot read or write; his unmarried daughter, Maud F. Bickett (age 22) born February, 1878, in Ohio to Ohio-born parents, and not employed; his unmarried on, Leroy Mc Bickett (age 18) born May, 1882, in Ohio to Ohio-born parents, a Blacksmith; his son, Manley E. Bickett (age 14) born September, 1885, in Ohio to Ohio-born parents; and his daughter, Dora A. Bickett (age 11) born August, 1888, in Ohio to Ohio-born parents.

 The 1900 U. S. Census taken on June 6, 1900, shows Clara M. Harrigan (age 29) born October 1870 in Wisconsin to Swedish-born parents with 2 of the 3 children born to her still living and having Inherited Income is a divorcee owning her own home free of a mortgage and living in Amherst, Portage Co., WI.
 Living with her are her children, both born in Wisconsin to English Canadian and Wisconsin-born parents: Winnefred M. Harrigan (age 7) born August 1892; and Wesley W. Harrigan (age 4) born September 1895.